patatetom/jop/README.md

 The service must be at least 3 characters long.

 > _For best recall, it's best to choose simple, easy-to-remember forms : `gmail` and `yahoo`, for example, for the respective e-mail services, `pseudo1@gmail` and `pseudo2@gmail` to distinguish two Gmail accounts, etc…_

+## Prefix

+## Secret

+Secret is one of the two pieces of information to be provided and therefore retained.
+No complexity is required for the secret, which must be at least 3 characters long.

+> _However, it is preferable to use a robust secret._

 # Installation